tsabunkar/data-structures_algorithms/algo's/readme.md

   - Network Routing - finds open shortest path for data
   - Biology - used to model the spread of viruses among the human
   - Airline tickets - Finding cheapest route to your destination
+- 4 Rules of Dijstra algo :
+  - Every time we look to visit a new node, we pick the node with the smallest known distance to visit first
+  - Once we've moved to the node we're going to visit, we look at each of its neighbors
+  - For each neighboring node, we calculate the distance by summing the total edges that lead to the node we're checking form the starting node
+  - If the new total distance to a node is less than previous total, we store the new shorter distance for that node